-Anirudh V. S. Ruhil (Ph.D.: Stony Brook University) is the Associate Director of Research & Graduate Programs and an Associate Professor at Ohio University's Voinovich School of Leadership and Public Affairs.
-He also serves alongside Sara L. Boyd as the Co-Director of the Honors Tutorial College/Voinovich Scholars Program (a rewarding applied research program enrolling some of Ohio University's most promising students with a zest for leadership and public affairs), as the Ohio Education Research Center's (OERC) Co-Principal Investigator/Co-Site Lead at Ohio University, and on the Student Growth Measures Advisory Group for the Ohio Department of Education.
+Anirudh V. S. Ruhil (Ph.D.: Stony Brook University) is an Associate Professor at Ohio University's Voinovich School of Leadership and Public Affairs.
+He also serves as the Director of the Honors Tutorial College/Voinovich Scholars Program (a rewarding applied research program enrolling some of Ohio University's most promising students with a zest for leadership and public affairs), as the Ohio Education Research Center's (OERC) Co-Principal Investigator/Co-Site Lead at Ohio University, and on the Student Growth Measures Advisory Group for the Ohio Department of Education.
 Ani teaches quantitative research methods, policy analysis, and (occasionally) program evaluation for the Voinovich School's Master of Public Administration(MPA/OEMPA) academic programs, and serves as a lead quantitative research methodologist/applied statistician for the School.

 Since joining Ohio University in 2005 Ani has worked on several evaluations of value-added pilot programs (for Battelle for Kids), a multi-year study of post-secondary access and success in Appalachia (led by Marsha S. Lewis), public health surveys and reports targeting diabetes in multiple Appalachian counties of the state, and several other projects.
 His experience and insights has led to ongoing service on an advisory group helping the Ohio Department of Education continually improve how value-added data are utilized in the state's school accountability framework, as well as on the Student Growth Measures Advisory Group for the Ohio Department of Education.